 As interventional radiologists, we always want patients to consider every fibroid treatment option.
 And, we want women to find the least-invasive treatment that will provide them with symptom relief.
-That’s why we are so excited about the results of a new, 10 year EMMY study.
+That’s why we’re honoring our Woman Crush pick, Love + Hip Hop Miami Star Shay Johnson for sharing her fibroid story.
+And it’s why we are so excited about the results of a new, 10 year EMMY study.
 Its findings reveal that Uterine Fibroid Embolization provides similar symptom relief to hysterectomy!

 Women with Fibroid Symptoms Find Relief